Hjellefossen (I think is pronounced “YELL-eh-foss-un”) was the first of the major unregulated waterfalls we saw in Utladalen Valley.

 By the way, the turf-roofed building that we saw at Hjellefossen was the first time that Julie and I had ever seen such a building in person.

-Apparently, it was a practice that went on for centuries in Scandinavia.
+Apparently, it was a practice that went on for centuries in Scandinavia as it required about seven layers of wood with soil layered between them.

-Sometimes I wonder how these buildings would rate in a LEED certification considering it made use of local resources and seemed to blend in well with the landscape.
+Nevertheless, I wonder how these buildings would rate in a LEED certification considering it made use of local resources, grew carbon sinks, and seemed to blend in well with the landscape.

 Jotunheimen National Park and its consequences to waterfalls

-Jotunheimen (pronounced “YOOT-un-hai-mun”) I believe translated as the “Home of the Giants,” which was probably in reference to the tall mountains in the park.
+Jotunheimen (pronounced “YOOT-un-hai-mun”), which I believe translated as the “Home of the Giants,” was probably in reference to the tall mountains in the reserve.

 But as you can see from this waterfall, the mountains weren’t the only things that were tall!